Shijia-L/Shijia-L.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm currently a postdoctoral associate from the Department of Chenistry, University of Pittsburgh.
+My research interests include physical organic chemistry, computational chemistry and organometallic chemistry.